wasmvision/wasmvision/examples/processors/README.md

 ## blur.wasm

+Processor written in Go that performs a blur on the image frame.

+## blurrs.wasm

-Performs a blur on the image frame.
+Processor written in Rust that performs a blur on the image frame.

 ## gaussianblur.wasm

-Performs a gaussian blur on the image frame.
+Processor written in Go that performs a  gaussian blur on the image frame.

 ## hello.wasm

-Displays some imaformation about the image frame to the console.
+Processor written in Go that displays some information about the image frame.